apehex/tokun/articles/unicode.md

 | 3         | ` rea`        | `(0, 0, 0,  32, 0, 0, 0, 114, 0, 0, 0, 101, 0, 0, 0,  97)`    | `(0 0 0 0.125 0 0 0 0.4453125 0 0 0 0.39453125 0 0 0 0.37890625)`         |
 | ...       | ...           | ...                                                           | ...                                                                       |

-There are a lot of zeros because all the characters from the example come from the ASCII table, which is right at the start of the Unicode table.
-For example "Unicode" is "유니코드" in Korean which is encoded as `(0, 0, 199, 32, 0, 0, 178, 200, 0, 0, 207, 84, 0, 0, 180, 220)` in UTF-32-BE.

-Rather than dividing by `0x40000`, each byte can be normalized by `256`.
+Dividing by 256 is now enough to preform the normalization.

-The structure of Unicode is even more apparent with these embeddings:
+And the structure of Unicode is even more apparent with these embeddings:

 | PCA                  | UMAP                   |
 | -------------------- | ---------------------- |